Defining ‘Disabled’ for Social Security Benefit Eligibility

 In other words, you must have been diagnosed with a condition that will significantly alter your ability to work and carry on a “normal” life.

-Common Types of Disabilities That Qualify Someone for Benefits
+Common Types of Disabilities That Qualify Someone for Benefits in Mississippi

 The Social Security Administration offers an impairment listing manual.
 The “blue book” outlines the physical and mental disabilities that might qualify you for benefits.
 Those conditions include: